Natasha-Warder/MCA-2024/README.md

 # Week 9: Analysing and Extracting Audio from Data
 ## Extracting Data From Audio
 ### Task 1 - Extracting Features
-The Track 'All of The Lights Interlude' was split into three 15 second sections beginning, middle and end of the interlude for this exercise.
+The Track 'All of The Lights Interlude' was split into three 15 second sections beginning, middle and end (presented top to bottom) of the interlude for this exercise.

 <img title="a title" alt="Alt text" src="/images/aotl1.png">